aimerib/smollmfinetune/ai_coder_tasks/tasks/R4-11_evaluation_harness_comprehensive.md

 Build a comprehensive evaluation system that can measure narrative quality, character consistency, and user satisfaction across different model versions, providing the feedback loop needed for R5's advanced features.

 ## Context
 R5 features like real-time training and autonomous agents require robust evaluation metrics to ensure quality doesn't degrade.
-This system must go beyond perplexity to measure what actually matters for narrative AI.
+This system must go beyond perplexity to measure what actually matters for narrative AI, including all three heads of the triple-head architecture.

 ## Acceptance Criteria